h2zero/NimBLE-Arduino/docs/Usage_tips.md

 Most of the functions in this library return something that should be checked before proceeding.
 <br/>

+## Persisted bonds can be lost due to low MAX_CCCDS

+The symptom: CONFIG_BT_NIMBLE_MAX_BONDS is set to N, but a smaller number of bonds is preserved, perhaps even a single bond.
+The limitation of persisted bonds can be observed via NimBLEDevice::getNumBonds().
+The number may not reach CONFIG_BT_NIMBLE_MAX_BONDS.

+Cause: For each bond, NimBLE persists each of the CCCD (client characteristic configuration descriptor) values that have been subscribed to by the client.
+If CONFIG_BT_NIMBLE_MAX_CCCDS is too low, the older CCCD values are overwritten by the newer ones.
+The loss of the older
+CCCDs values results in those bonds being lost.

+Fix: Increase CONFIG_BT_NIMBLE_MAX_CCCDS.
+These take approximately 40 bytes in NVS, 2 bytes for the CCCD value and the NVS metadata overhead.
+The value of
+CONFIG_BT_NIMBLE_MAX_CCCDS should conservatively be no less than (CONFIG_BT_NIMBLE_MAX_BONDS * {maximum number of characteristics that can be subscribed to}).

 ## There will be bugs - please report them

 No code is bug free and unit testing will not find them all on it's own.
 If you encounter a bug, please report it along with any logs and decoded backtrace if applicable.